MaheshNaikM/Vatti-clipper-for-odd-even-parity/README.md

  the huge monolith was factored is  easier for  manipulations and profiling.

   The resulting code works only for odd/even parity.But is as fast as the fastest vatti clippers.
- In the delphi code memory leaks are there.Will remove when resources  permit...
+ In the delphi code memory leaks are there.
+Removed in next version...mail me for the code before i  post it here.
  Use and enjoy